jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 - Do NOT try the minimize code suggested by this skill file, but use it as presented.
 Always consider the code you are generating to be used in production.
 - Follow the skill file as close as possible, do not deviate!
-- Read the official documentation to learn about the available APIs and the exact parameter and property names.
-Never guess an API or its parameters.
+- Read the official documentation to learn about the available APIs and the exact parameter and property names: https://webextension-api.thunderbird.net/en/mv3/
+- Never guess an API or its parameters.
 Never use an API which does not exists.
 See the "Official API Documentation" section below.
 - Read about the Experiment APIs which are scheduled for inclusion, they could help if none of the official APIs fit your needs.
-(See the "Experiment APIs" section below)
+See the "Experiment APIs" section below.
-- Read the section about "Common Mistakes to Avoid" below.
+- Evaluate the section about "Common Mistakes to Avoid" below.
 You MUST NOT repeat any of the mistakes mentioned there.
-Re-evaluate this section each time you have completed a task and updated code.
 - Read the repositories listed in the "Example Repositories" section below, to learn about different approaches and how to use Thunderbird's WebExtension APIs.
-- Whenever the developer asks a question or reports something is not working, re-read this skill file to search for solutions presented directly in this file, or in any of its linked resourced, before moving on to search the web.
 - Only consider Experiments if truly necessary.
 Understand maintenance requirements mentioned in the "Experiment APIs" section below
 - Always prefer true parsing using 3rd party libraries, instead of trying to use regular expressions.
 They are not maintainable by novice developers.
-- When including 3rd party libraries, always use the most recent stable version
+- When including 3rd party libraries, always use the most recent stable version.
-- When downloading multiple files from a repository, use git to clone it.
+- When downloading files from a repository, use git to clone it, do NOT use web fetch.
 - Keep it simple for beginners: Avoid complex build processes and include dependencies directly
 - Use ES6 modules if possible, and a background of type "module":
+- Make sure the add-on fulfills the requirements listed in the "Add-on Review Requirements" section
+- Whenever the developer asks a question or reports something is not working, re-read this skill file to search for solutions presented directly in this file, or in any of its linked resourced, before moving on to search the web.

+Re-evaluate all these instructions when you think you are done!
+Double check that your code complies with all of them!
+None of these instructions is less important then any other, ALL of them have to bve fulfilled.

 ## Official API Documentation